-Those pre-applications that are encouraged will be used to help the Office of Science begin planning for the full application peer review process.
-The intent of the Office of Science in discouraging submission of certain full applications is to save the time and effort of applicants in preparing and submitting full applications not responsive to this funding opportunity announcement.
+Those pre-applications that are encouraged will be used to help SC begin planning for the application peer review process.
+SC's intent in discouraging submission of certain applications is to save the time and effort of applicants in preparing and submitting applications not responsive to this FOA.

-The Principal Investigator will be automatically notified when the pre-application is encouraged or discouraged.
-The DOE Office of Science Portfolio Analysis and Management System (PAMS) will send an email to the Principal Investigator from PAMS.Autoreply@science.doe.gov, and the status of the pre-application will be updated at the PAMS website https://pamspublic.science.energy.gov/.
+The PI will be automatically notified when the pre-application is encouraged or discouraged.
+The DOE SC Portfolio Analysis and Management System (PAMS) will send an email to the PI from PAMS.Autoreply@science.doe.gov, and the status of the pre-application will be updated at the PAMS website https://pamspublic.science.energy.gov/.
 Notifications are sent as soon as the decisions to encourage or discourage are finalized.